chrischenlixing/EmoNotes/README.md

     ``` bash
     npm start
     ```
-This command will start the development server, and your project will be accessible at     ``` bash http://localhost:5100    ```
+This command will start the development server, and your project will be accessible at     ```  http://localhost:5100    ```